netopyr/open-dolphin/README.md

 Prerequisites
 -------------
-If you use Java 7u6 or later, you are all set.
+If you use Java 7u6 or a later update, you are all set.
+Building with Java 8 is currently not supported.
 Otherwise, JAVAFX_HOME must be set to a 2.1.0 version.
 (Version 2.2 also works fine.)

 Running an initial "Push" demo